AdamBebko/UnityH5Loader/README.md

 * 2D arrays of: `float`, `int`
 * Advanced: Also supports generic methods to load any datatype, but these generic types do not play well with unity, and must usually be cast manually to unity-friendly types.
 They are typically types `byte`, `ulong`, `double`, etc.

+Tested on macos and windows 64 bit.
+Should also work on linux but untested.

+If h5 is from python, it's easier (especially for strings) if datasets are created from numpy arrays with the dtype set to `'i8'` (int), `'float'`, or `'S'` (string).

 ## Installation

 #### Unity 2020.1 and later (recommended):